Jenniferlora/Kesha/README.md

 For each problem you should:

 1. Visit the [iTunes API documentation](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/) and determine what query parameters you need to get the correct information.
-2. Enter the right url with those query parameteres into postman to get the right JSON.
+2. Enter the right url with those query parameters into postman to get the right JSON.
 3. Recreate that query in an ajax call.
 4. Create a function that renders the results from the call.
 5. Call that function as the ajax callback to render the results.